webdev-dave/reddit-museum/README.md

 ## To Do List

+- make download button downloadUrl work for galleries
-- make gal button icon lighter (less bold)
+- make download button functional
+- create touch effect for gallery on mobile
 - make sure that gallery and non gallery media share the same size
 - create loading effect when genre change occurs (or on original loading)
 - move useEffect on fetch request from PostContainer.js to Main.js